-❖ Personal hygiene
+Personal hygiene

-You will normally shower while you are in hospital, and this can continue as normal after you leave hospital.
-Until the area heals, you should not have long baths or showers because this can encourage the stitches to dissolve too quickly and may cause infection.
+You will normally bathe or shower while you are in hospital, and this can continue as normal after you leave hospital.

-❖ Diet
+Diet

 You don't usually need to follow a special diet.
 If you need to change what you eat, we will give you advice before you go home.